 Currently, there are two ways to get data from Blender into Panda3D.
-The most popular is almost certainly the Chicken exporter.
+The most popular is almost certainly the YABEE exporter.

 Option 1: The Egg export Plugins for Blender

 There are several Blender plugins contributed by Panda3D users.